How We Serve to Lead

 To improve inter-disciplinary competence and effectiveness as it relates to the socio-legal context of social work practice to the benefit of vulnerable and marginalized persons experiencing complex problems that intersect with the legal system.

 Further, our goal is to bring together those who are focused on serving persons involved with the legal system or operate from a cross-disciplinary approach of social work and law in order to advance the field of forensic social work practice.
 We endeavor to establish an educator taskforce that will innovatively advance the education of students and active professionals in forensic practice as well as establish a brief mentoring program for students aspiring to realize a career as a forensic practitioner.

-As iron sharpens iron, the symposium initiative is to be a meaningful mechanism where practitioners sharpen practitioners, practitioners sharpen students, and students sharpen students.
+As iron sharpens iron, the symposium initiative is to be a meaningful mechanism where practitioners sharpen practitioners, practitioners sharpen students, students sharpen practitioners, and students sharpen students.
 By the influence of our collective work we usher in a more just society for those in service to and involved with the legal system.

 The symposium features contributions from a diverse body of justice-oriented persons such as social workers, attorneys, law enforcement officers, advocates, educators, researchers, students, and others with direct industry experience seeking to collaboratively advance the field of forensic social work.
 The facilitated topics for learning elicit thought-provoking reflection leading to healthy and useful discourse that values expressions of diverse perspectives for the sake of etching out pathways toward justice and change.
 Multiple opportunities will be offered to respond to each year's call to action.